lbl-camera/HGDL/docs/source/index.md

 +++

 For HGDL this happens by using local optimization, global optimization and deflation to find many unique optima.
 The deflation has the power to remove identified optima form the function to avoid the high costs of reidentification.
-Thnis is done by applying a deflation operator, based on the b ump function.
+This is done by applying a deflation operator, based on the b ump function.

 +++